Temporal Sparse Autoencoders: Leveraging the Sequential Nature of Language for Interpretability: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we rigorously evaluate Temporal SAEs.
-In Sec. \ref{sec:sparse_probing}, we evaluate our T-SAE's recovery and disentanglement of semantic, contextual, and syntactic content, in Sec. \ref{sec:sae_eval}, we report results on standard SAE evaluation metrics, in Sec. \ref{sec:temp_con}, we measure various aspects of temporal consistency, in Sec. \ref{sec:safety}, we present a case study of how SAEs can help understand alignment data and steer models, and finally in Sec. \ref{sec:ablations}, we provide results on various ablation studies.
+In this section, we evaluate Temporal SAEs.
+In Sec. \ref{sec:sparse_probing}, we evaluate our Temporal SAE's recovery and disentanglement of semantic, contextual, and syntactic content, in Sec. \ref{sec:sae_eval}, we report results on standard SAE evaluation metrics, in Sec. \ref{sec:temp_con}, we measure various aspects of temporal consistency, in Sec. \ref{sec:safety}, we present a case study of how SAEs can help to uncover safety-relevant concepts and mechanisms in LLMs, and finally in Sec. \ref{sec:ablations}, we provide results on various ablation studies.